ekaynar/ekaynar.github.io/_pages/index.md

 <h5>D4N: <u>D</u>irectory Based D3N</h5>
 <ul>
-D4N is a directory-based cooperative cache that provides a distributed directory that maintains a global state, re-uses the existing data lake (Ceph) software for implementing a write tier and exploits the semantics of immutable objects to move aged objects to the shared data lake.
+D4N is a directory-based cooperative cache that provides a distributed directory for a global state, re-uses the existing data lake (Ceph) software for implementing a write tier and exploits the semantics of immutable objects to move aged objects to the shared data lake.
 <br/>
-We are still in the process of “upstreaming” the D4N and convincing the Ceph upstream community.
+We are still in the process of upstreaming the D4N and convincing the Ceph upstream community.
 <br/>
 <a target="_blank" href="https://github.com/ekaynar/ceph-master/tree/datacache">[Github]</a>
 <a target="_blank" href="https://research.redhat.com/blog/research_project/hybrid-cloud-cache/">[Red Hat Research D4N Page]</a>